umbertocicero/privacy/Cocktail Twist/privacy-policy.md

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our websites and apps, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
-We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others� rights, property, or safety.
+We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property, or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.